This page will help you understand Texas alcohol laws and avoid expensive fines or even jail. Also, wasted time and

 For a second conviction, it’s one month to one year in jail.
 A fine as high as $4,000.
 License suspension for up to two years.
 And the annual surcharge of up to $2,000 for three years.

 A third offense means prison for two to ten years.
 The fine may be as high as $10,000.
 Driving license suspension for as long as two years.
 And also the surcharge of up to $2,000 annually for three years.

 These are the penalties if a DWI occurs with anyone age 14 or younger in the vehicle.
 Prison can be for as long as two years.
 The fine may be as high as $10,000.
 And the automatic license suspension is for 180 days.

 There are also extreme DWI crimes.
 Intoxication assault is when a DWI causes serious bodily harm to someone else.
 Intoxication manslaughter is when a DWI results in someone’s death.

 The U.S. Constitution gives all drivers the right to decline taking a BAC test.
 But the state wants them to submit to it.
 So it punishes those who use their right.
 To do so, it suspends their driver’s license for 180 days.
 If they use their right again, the revocation is for two years.

 Lawyers strongly recommend that drivers never take one.
 Police tend to pressure drivers.
 They may falsely say the law requires it.
 But it does not.
-Police have a number of clever techniques to convince people to submit.
+Police have a number of clever ways to convince people to submit.

 While investigating, police can legally lie.
 So don’t fall for it.

 Lawyers say to politely refuse.
 And to do so as long as needed.
 Learn more at Never Take a Field Sobriety Test Say DUI Lawyers.

 Texas alcohol laws prohibit anyone from operating a vessel while intoxicated.
 It’s boating while intoxicated, or BWI.
 Also, vessels include any boat, sailboat, personal watercraft, water skis, sailboard, or similar device.